jpcy/xatlas/README.md

 Premake is used.
 For CMake support, see [here](https://github.com/cpp-pm/xatlas).

 Integration into an existing build is simple, only `xatlas.cpp` and `xatlas.h` are required.
+They can be found in [source/xatlas](https://github.com/jpcy/xatlas/blob/master/source/xatlas)

 #### Windows